Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 <hr class="hr-solid">

-When a creature you can see hits another creature within 5 feet of you with an attack roll, you can take a **:rsc-r: Reaction**{ .rsc } to reduce the damage dealt to the target by 1d10 + your Proficiency Bonus (to a minimum of 0 damage).
-You must be wielding a Shield or a Simple or Martial weapon to take this **:rsc-r: Reaction**{ .rsc }.
+When a creature you can see hits another creature within 5 feet of you with an attack roll, you can take a **:rsc-r: Reaction**{.rsc} to reduce the damage dealt to the target by 1d10 + your Proficiency Bonus (to a minimum of 0 damage).
+You must be wielding a Shield or a Simple or Martial weapon to take this **:rsc-r: Reaction**{.rsc}.

 ---